elringus/unity-google-drive/README.md

 ## Installation
-Either add `"com.elringus.unitygoogledrive": "https://github.com/Elringus/UnityGoogleDrive.git#package"` as a dependency for your project's `Packages/manifest.json` ([guide](https://docs.unity3d.com/Manual/upm-git.html)) or use [UpmGitExtension](https://github.com/mob-sakai/UpmGitExtension) to install the extension via Unity's package manager window.
+Either add `"com.elringus.unitygoogledrive": "https://github.com/Elringus/UnityGoogleDrive.git#package"` as a dependency for your project's `Packages/manifest.json` ([guide](https://docs.unity3d.com/Manual/upm-git.html)) or use [UpmGitExtension](https://github.com/mob-sakai/UpmGitExtension) to install the package via Unity's package manager window.

 **In case you're not familiar with the Google Drive API, please read through the [official documentation](https://developers.google.com/drive/api/v3/about-sdk) and [FAQ](https://github.com/Elringus/UnityGoogleDrive#faq), before using this package or opening new issues.**